MicrosoftDocs/VBA-Docs/api/Excel.PublishObject.Title.md

 # PublishObject.Title property (Excel)

-Returns or sets the title of the Web page when the document is saved as a Web page.
+Returns or sets the title of the web page when the document is saved as a web page.
 Read/write  **String**.

 ## Syntax